tjroth/hgetquotes/README.md

 # hledger-getquotes

-An add-on tool for the hledger program which allows one to easily download stock quotes.  hledger-getquotes downloads the most recent closing prices for all of the stocks included in your hledger file.
+An add-on tool for the hledger program which allows one to easily download stock quotes.
+The hledger-getquotes command downloads the most recent closing prices for all of the stocks included in your hledger file.

 example usage: hledger getquotes -f ~/ledger.journal -o ~/prices.db